decebals/wicket-dashboard/README.md

 - **Dashboard** is the object that contains the widgets.
 It has one or more columns.
 - **Widget** is a fancy word for tools or content that you can add, arrange, and remove from the dashboard.
 Widgets make it easy to customize the content of your dashboard.
-An widget has an id, a title, some settings (optional), a location (the column and row in dashboard), and more important it has a view.
+Widget has an id, a title, some settings (optional), a location (the column and row in dashboard), and more important it has a view.
 - **WidgetView** is the component that displays the widget content (it extends the wicket Panel class).
 A view can be for example a chart or a table.